ThangLeQuoc/aqi-bot/README.md

   })
 ```

-Or you might use the pollutant code constants from the aqibot:
+Or you might use the pollutant code constants from the *aqibot*:
 `aqibot.AQICalculator.getAQIResult(aqibot.PollutantType.PM10, concentration)`

 And the `result` object there contains all the information that you need